grannycart/musicforemma/MusicForEmma.md

 a crazy person.
 He had a gang of filthy brutes with thick Australian accents nobody could understand (and one German dude) and they wouldn't play their instruments so much as beat the crap out of them.
-But when you *could* understand what Nick was singing, your found astonishing and beautiful dark lyrics which were scary, disturbing, gross, and romantic all at the same time.
+But when you *could* understand what Nick was singing, you found astonishing and beautiful dark lyrics which were scary, disturbing, gross, and romantic all at the same time.
 And oddly enough most of them were about God.
 Sometime in the 1990s he stopped doing Heroin and his style mellowed out a lot, and suddenly (since you could now understand what he was singing) everyone loved Nick Cave and his amazing lyrics.
 This song **I Let Love In** is from before that happened, but if you pay attention to the lyrics you can see why people like him so much.
-There's only a handful of people in the history of music, maybe even entire the history of humanity, who can make a whole career of putting words to music in a way that makes the music transcend the words, and the words transcend the music at the same time---and the sum ends up greater than any of the parts.
+There's only a handful of people in the history of music, maybe even entire the history of humanity, who can make a whole career of putting words to music in a way that makes the music transcend the words, and the words transcend the music at the same time --- and the sum ends up greater than any of the parts.
 (Most of them are somewhere on this list.)
 But Nick Cave is my favorite of them all.